benigeri/refunds-opt-out/README.md

 As soon as you finish typing ```javascript:``` paste the script in the URL bar, and press ```enter```

-This will set all of the waivers to their maximum value and pick a reason for you.
+This will waive the entire fee for every group, as well check one of the reasons.
 Don't worry if the sliders are still positioned to the left, it does not matter.

-If something went wrong, reread the instructions, and if you aren't using Chrome or Safari then get a better browser.
+If something went wrong, reread the instructions.
+If it still fails, you probably need a better browser, try Safary or Chrome.

 # Fund the student groups that matter to you

-Now I recommend that you take a look at the list of groups, and fund the groups that you are interested in.
-You shouldn't abuse this and keep all the monies for you, remember that some of these groups do have a positive impact on campus and you should at least consider funding each one.
+I recommend that you take a look at each group and make a concious decision as to whether you should give them money or not.
+You shouldn't abuse this and keep all the monies for yourself.
+Some groups don't waste their money on stupid events and pizza, and actually need that money to run.